Here's when you can (maybe) get the LG V30

 The LG V series is the brand's most premium line of phones.
-We saw the LG V20 last year, but rumors say that the new phone may ditch one of the V series' defining features -- the second screen.
-And the pressure's now on LG to get a big win here since its flagship LG G6 didn't reach sales expectations last quarter, so hopefully it can spice things up with the V30.
+We saw the LG V20 last year, but rumors say that the new phone may ditch one of the V series' defining features: the second screen.
+And the pressure's now on LG to get a big win here since its flagship LG G6 didn't reach sales expectations last quarter.
+Hopefully it can spice things up with the V30.

 The report also claims that the phone will be sold in Europe, unlike its predecessors.
 No specific date was given for the European rollout, but it could be one of the markets included in the September 28 global release.